LibreOffice/core/README.md

 macro scripting in StarBasic.

-The best way to add a generally useful feature to LibreOffice is to work on the code base however.
-Overall this way makes it easier to compile and build your code, it avoids any arbitrary limitations of our scripting APIs, and in general is far more simple and intuitive - if you are a reasonably able C++ programmer.
+The best way to add a generally useful feature to LibreOffice is to work on the code base however, Overall this way makes it easier to compile and build your code, it avoids any arbitrary limitations of our scripting APIs, and in general is far more simple and intuitive - if you are a reasonably able C++ programmer.